mattpe/wbma/docs/w1-toolchain.md

 - newcomer gaining a lot of traction now
 - first [open source release on October, 2016](https://code.facebook.com/posts/1840075619545360).
 Current version 0.18.1
 - uses same package.json file and npm registry as npm
-- claimed to be faster, more secure and reliable
+- claimed to be faster, more secure and reliable but npm has been catching up

 ---